python/cpython/Doc/library/tkinter.rst

 .. class:: Tk(screenName=None, baseName=None, className='Tk', useTk=True, sync=False, use=None)

-   Construct a toplevel Tk widget, which is usually the main window of an application.
+   Construct a toplevel Tk widget, which is usually the main window of an application, and initialize a Tcl interpreter for this widget.
 Each instance has its own associated Tcl interpreter.

    The :class:`Tk` class is typically instantiated using all default values.
    However, the following keyword arguments are currently recognized: